 First, a Bit About R&D Tax Credits

 Unfortunately, I, like millions of other businesses around the country, missed this opportunity to recoup hundreds of thousands of dollars in taxes paid by my previous companies.
 This oversight happened mainly from my lack of knowledge of the complex tax code, and particularly what qualifies as R&D (read more about the 5 most common misconceptions).
-My perception was that only state-of-the-art research done by workers in white lab coats was R&D—certainly not the kind of software we were developing.
+My perception was that only state-of-the-art research done by workers in white lab coats was research and development.

 We took huge financial risks in developing the Agent Match™ software for NeighborCity, spending millions of dollars on both in-house and contract developers.
 Given the complexity of what we were developing, I scrapped many versions of the software before we created something usable.
 After thousands of hours of research, planning, design, development, and testing, I wish I had known my efforts qualified for the R&D tax credit.